exinno/app2/docs/quick-start.md

 Once you have installed App2, you need to configure database before you can start using app.

 1. Open the [app2.env](../app2.env) file in your 'app2' directory.
 This file contains environment variables that are used to connect to your database.
-2. If you have the connection details for PostgreSQL and Redis, enter them in the file using the format of a connection string.
+2. Use the connection string format to input the connection details for both PostgreSQL and Redis.

    If you don't have the connection details, you can follow the links below for detailed instructions on how to set up and configure PostgreSQL and Redis:

 - [Redis Documentation: Getting Started with Redis](https://redis.io/docs/getting-started/)
 - [PostgreSQL Tutorial: Getting Started with PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/connect-to-postgresql-database/)